carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 ``R_AMDGPU_ABS32_LO`` and ``R_AMDGPU_ABS32_HI`` are only supported by the ``mesa3d`` OS, which does not support ``R_AMDGPU_ABS64``.

-There is no current OS loader support for 32 bit programs and so ``R_AMDGPU_ABS32`` is not used.
+There is no current OS loader support for 32-bit programs and so ``R_AMDGPU_ABS32`` is not used.

 .. _amdgpu-dwarf: